 The right to receive an accounting of how an to whom your protected health information has been disclosed

 The right to receive a printed copy of this notice.

 Sumner County Hospital District No 1 participates in electronic health information exchange, or HIE.
 New technology allows a provider or health plan to make a single request through a health information organization, HIO, to obtain electronic records for specific patients from other HIE participants for purposes of treatment, payment, or health care operations.

 You have two options with respect to HIE.
 First, you can permit authorized individuals to access your electronic health information through an HIO.
 If you choose this option, you do not have to do anything.
 Second, you can restrict access to all of your electronic health information (except access by properly authorized individuals as needed to report specific information required by law).
 If you wish to restrict access, you must complete a specific form available at http://www.kanhit.org.
 You cannot restrict access to certain information only; your choice is to permit or restrict all of your information.

 If you have questions regarding HIE or HIOs, please visit www.kanhit.org for additional information.
 Your decision to restrict access through an HIO does not impact other disclosures of your health information.
 Providers and health plans may share your information directly through other means (e.g., facsimile or secure email) without your specific written authorization.

 Electronic Health Information Exchange

-If you receive health care services in a state other than Kansas, different rules may apply regarding restrictions on access to your electronic health information.
+If you receive health care services in a state other than Kansas, different rules apply regarding restrictions on access to your electronic health information.
 Please communicate directly with your out-of-state health care provider about what action, if any, you need to take to restrict access.

-If you believe your rights with respect to health information have been violated, you may file a complaint with hospital or with the Secretary of the Department of Health and Human Services.
+If you believe your rights with respect to health information have been violated, you may file a complaint with us or with the Secretary of the United States Department of Health and Human Services.